phetsims/equality-explorer/doc/implementation-notes.md

 Sim-specific terminology:

 * challenge - a single-variable equation, where the goal is to solve for the variable, see `Challenge`
-* challenge generator - generates challenges for a specific game level, see `ChallengeGenerator` and its subtypes
+* challenge generator - generates challenges for a specific game level, see `ChallengeGenerator` and its subclasses
 * "clear scale" button - deletes all terms from the scale
 * "delete snapshot" button - deletes the snapshot that is selected in the Snapshots accordion box
 * dragged term - the term that you're dragging